 these three have hollowed out this swede

 and created a snug home

 Instead of a shell like the snails, slugs have an internal horny plate covering their breathing cavity.
 There are ranges of colours and sizes of slug depending on the species.
 The Field Slug is 2cm and grey, while the Round Back Slug can be 5-10cm, black or brown and in some cases can have an orange colour on their foot.
 They can have up to 27,000 teeth arranged on their tongue-like radula, which are constantly renewed in a similar way as shark's teeth with a new row moving forward to replace the worn-out teeth.
 They feed by rasping ragged holes in flowers, leaves, stems, roots and seeds, with young plants the leaf feeding can kill and by girdling a stem a plant will wilt or die - this can be the case with clematis.
 Below soil level some species attack root crops - the small Black Keeled Slug being particularly destructive, especially to potatoes and the bases of plant stems.
-About 95% of slugs are below ground and many species spend most or all of their life underground and those seen are only a small proportion of the ones that are present, some of which are only a few millimetres long.
+About 95% of slugs are below ground and many species spend most or all of their life underground.
+Those that we see are only a small proportion of the ones that are present, some of which are only a few millimetres long.